zx25ai/5m-data-1.1-intro-data-science/installation.md

 Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL.

-You can access your WSL files using regular Windows applications, such as File Manager.
+You can access your WSL files using regular Windows applications, such as File Explorer.
 While you in your Linux directory, type:

 `explorer.exe .`